saidatsanni/Women-in-the-WorkPlace/README.md

 **Analysis**

-An extensive Data Cleaning, Manipulation, and Exploratory Data Analysis is first conducted.
+Extensive Data Cleaning, Manipulation, and Exploratory Data Analysis is conducted.
 This includes addressing missing data issues, outliers, and influential variables.
-Then, the analysis of the pay gap focuses on thre broad areas:
+Then, the analysis of the pay gap focuses on three broad areas:
 * Industry based analysis
 * Gender based Analysis
 * Time series analysis